limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-11](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-11.png)

-Since I know how `qsub` works, and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.
+Since I know how `qsub` works, and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with the RSA key pair I control.

 The steps are slightly convoluted but the end result is deeply satisfactory:

-1. Generate a RSA key pair on my machine
+1. Generate the RSA key pair on my machine
-2. Run a `netcat` reverse shell
+2. Exploit `qsub` to run a `netcat` reverse shell
 3. Copy and paste the RSA public key to `/home/pinky/.ssh/authorized_keys`
 4. Log in to `pinky`'s account with the RSA private key

+_Image shows the exploit on `qsub` to run `netcat` reverse shell._

 ![screenshot-17](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-17.png)

+_Image shows copying and pasting the RSA public key to `/home/pinky/.ssh/authorized_keys`._

 ![screenshot-16](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-16.png)

+_Image shows `pinky`'s account after logging in with the RSA private key._

 ![screenshot-12](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-12.png)